riverbobby/mastermind/README.md

 # mastermind
-console clone of the mastermind board game
+- console clone of the mastermind board game
+- written in Ruby as part of "The Odin Project"